yaaminiv/yaaminiv.github.io/_posts/2016-12-15-Desalting.md

 #### **Elute peptides**:
 - Transfered column contents to the second set of previously labelled Macrospin columns
+ - ex.
+"O07 A" (collection tube with column) --> "O07 B" (new collection tube with column)
 - Added 100 µL of Solvent A to each column
-- Spin columns for 3 minutes at 3000 rpm
+- Spun columns for 3 minutes at 3000 rpm
- - Repeat 1 more time for a total of 2 spins
+ - Repeated 1 more time for a total of 2 spins
  - **Peptides are now in the liquid**
-- Dispose of columns and keep collection tubes with liquid
+- Disposed of columns and keep collection tubes with liquid

 #### **Evaporate peptides**:
 - Using speed vacuum, evaporate samples to near dryness at 4ºC